 None of this comes as a surprise.
-In fact teaching is only one of many professions that calls for this type of activity.
-Business, medicine, law, psychology, etcetera call the professional to look back and look forward to prepare.
+In fact, teaching is only one of many professions that calls for this type of activity.
+Business, medicine, law, psychology, etcetera call the professional to look back and look forward to preparing.

 Where are we coming from and where are we going?
 Do we know?
 Have we thought about it enough?